Skip to content

 ]

-• Which will return if it String,Number,Boolean,Object,Array, orundefined.
+• Which will return if it is String,Number,Boolean,Object,Array, orundefined.

 • Currently we only support the mentioned 6 data types.